Seagate/cortx/doc/Deploying a VM.rst

 5. Click the blue pane to select an OVF and a VMDK, or an OVA file to deploy.
 Your local system storage opens.

-6. Select the file that you want to deploy your virtual machine from and click **Open**.
-The file you selected is displayed in the blue pane.
+6. Select the file that you want to deploy your virtual machine from, and click **Open**.

 7. Click **Next**.